Chaim Mordechai Aizik Hodakov: Early life

 Chaim Mordechai Aizik was born in the Russian town of Beshenkowitz on January 12, 1902 to Sholom Yisroel and Chaya Treina Hodakov.
-He moved to Riga, Latvia with his parents in 1904.
-There he was raised in the ways of the Navahrudak Mussar movement, as taught by Rabbi Yoel Barantchik.
-The young Chodakov excelled in his devotion to Torah study, and in his piety and refined character.
+In 1904 he moved to Riga, Latvia with his parents, where he studied in the Navahrudak Mussar movement.

-An educator and pedagogue, young Chaim Mordechai was appointed principal of the Torah V'Derech Eretz school in Riga at the age of 18.
-While still a young man, in 1934, he was appointed the inspector of Jewish schools by the Latvian Ministry of Education.
+He was appointed principal of the Torah V'Derech Eretz school in Riga at the age of 18.
+In 1934 he was appointed the inspector of Jewish schools by the Latvian Ministry of Education.
 His close ties (through Mordehai Dubin) with the dictatorial regime of Karlis Ulmanis, and his strict orthodoxy, accompanied by the radical antisocialism and mass lock-outs of left-orientated teachers caused him to be unpopular with the secular circles of Latvian Jewry.

 Involvement in Lubavitch

-When the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchok Schneersohn, moved to Riga (from Russia) in 1928, Rabbi Hodakov became drawn to the Rebbe and joined the Rebbe's staff.
-It was during that period that he became acquainted with Rabbi Menachem Mendel Schneerson, Rabbi Yosef Yitzchok's son-in-law, for the first time.
+When the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchok Schneersohn, moved to Riga (from Russia) in 1928, Hodakov joined his staff.

-In 1940, when the sixth Rebbe escaped from Poland, he asked Rabbi and Mrs. Hodakov to accompany him to the United States.
-They were one of only a few families who received this privilege and became part of the sixth Rebbe's official entourage.
-Some time after their arrival in the United States, in 1942, the Previous Rebbe appointed him as director of Merkos L'Inyonei Chinuch (the educational arm of the Lubavitch movement), Mahane Israel (Chabad) (the social service arm), and Kehot Publication Society.
+In 1940, when the Schneersohn escaped from Nazi-occupied Poland, he asked Hodakov and his wife to accompany him to the United States as part of his official entourage.
+In 1942, Schneersohn appointed him director of Merkos L'Inyonei Chinuch (the educational arm of the Lubavitch movement), Mahane Israel (Chabad) (the social service arm), and Kehot Publication Society.

 Role as secretary

-In 1950, when Rabbi Menachem Mendel Schneerson ascended to the helm of the worldwide Chabad-Lubavitch movement, Hodakov became his Chief-of-Staff and head of his secretariat.
+In 1950, when Menachem Mendel Schneerson succeeded his father-in-law as rebbe, Hodakov became his Chief-of-Staff and head of his secretariat.
 He was later appointed chairman of Agudas Chasidei Chabad, the umbrella organization that oversees the worldwide network of Chabad-Lubavitch organizations and institutions.

-Hodakov innovated many educational ideas and programs.
-His advice is compiled in a book on education entitled "The Educator's Handbook."
-He was a role model for many young Chassidim in his demeanor and in his devotion to the Rebbe.

-Hodakov gave much thought to spiritual conditions in the Land of Israel and sent constant directives to the Lubavitch School Network in Israel (Reshet Oholei Yosef Yitzchok – Lubavitch) and other institutions there.